 Renting an apartment in New York might seem daunting, but proper preparation will make it easier.
-The process is outlined below, with further clarification and information in each section.
+The process is outlined below, with further clarification and information in our Rental Guide.

 It is advisable to begin the process of renting an apartment two to three months prior to your desired move date.
 This will give you time to understand the market and determine your budget, the size apartment you need and can afford, and which neighborhoods appeal to you.
 However, apartments do not begin to appear on the market until 30 to 45 days prior to the start of the lease, and there are many apartments on the market that are available for immediate occupancy.